manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ### The following additional restrictions apply for the assets that were purchased:
 - You can only add those purchased 3D Assets in your mod, if they are included with my mod.
 (You do not need to re-purchase the Assets from Sketchfab)
 - Those Assets can only be present in your mod if they are in a binary file, like a .unity3d resource file.
-- You cannot extract those Assets using softwares like UABE, to modify them further, and then add them back to your mod.
+- You cannot extract those Assets from the binary files using Assets extraction softwares, to modify them further, and then add them back to your mod.
 - You cannot ask for money for your mod, if it includes my mod, and/or those Assets from my mod.
+- If you wish to make modifications to those purchased Assets, you have to purchase them from Sketchfab.

 ## Assets and their licenses
 ### The Beast (Loader)